fanpu/autolab-docs/docs/index.md

 ## Getting Started

-For information on how to use Autolab go to the [instructors page](/instructors).
-To learn how to write an autograded lab go to the [lab authors page](/lab).
+For information on how to use Autolab go to the [Guide for Instructors](/instructors).
+To learn how to write an autograded lab go to the [Guide for Lab Authors](/lab).

 Autolab consists of two services, the Ruby on Rails frontend and [Tango](/tango), the Python grading server.
 In order to use all features of Autolab, we highly recommend installing both services.